resistance-modelling/slim/docs/source/model.rst

 *chalimus* and beyond.
 SLIM models cage-specific, stage-specific lice populations and assumes concentration and pollution effects as farms are operative for long periods of time.

-As lice attach to fish they cause a number of diseases which incur in fish death.
+As lice attach to fish they cause a number of diseases which result in fish death.
 If the *lice aggregation* ratio exceeds a given threshold treatment must be performed.
-However, other farmers not reaching that threshold may be faring better and opt to defect.
+However, other managers not reaching that threshold may be faring better and opt to `defect` by failing to treat.

 Whether egoism backfires or not is not an easy question as it depends on the current stage of the epidemics, lake pollution and how water currents work in the specific simulation environment.

-Note that farmers are individual agents, meaning they have full freedom to open the cages in any season they prefer and whenever to treat, and also on which treatment to apply.
+Note that farm managers are individual agents, meaning they have full freedom to stock cages in any season they prefer and treat when needed, and also to decide which treatment to apply.

 .. note::
    The exact formulae behind this are documented in our paper.
 When it comes out please check it out!